sinkingsugar/nimtorch/README.md

 ### Super easy, using conda

-`conda install -c fragcolor nimtorch`
+`conda create -n nimtorch -c fragcolor nimtorch` `source activate nimtorch`

 This will install: nim and ATen binaries, fragments and nimtorch all in one command, nothing else needed.